null

 The third important factor is the Carat Weight of a diamond.
 Carat is the weighing scale for any diamond: the greater the weight, the more expensive it will be.
 Diamonds that weigh below a full carat are generally cheaper than those weighing more.

-Hint: To maximize your budget, buy a diamond that is slightly under a full carat, e.g., 0.95ct. or 1.90ct.
-The price tag is much lower for a slightly smaller diamond than for a full carat or two carats.
+Hint: To maximize your budget, buy a diamond slightly under a full carat, e.g., 0.95ct. or 1.90ct.
+The price tag is much lower for a slightly smaller diamond than for a full carat or two carat.
 However, both would look identical to the naked eye.

 The fourth important factor in determining the price of a diamond is Color.
 The colors of white diamonds range from Colorless to Light Yellow.
 Being rare, colorless diamonds are the most expensive ones.
 There are 22 grades of diamond colors from D to Z: D is colorless and the costliest, while Z is the least desirable--light yellow or close to Yellow.

-Hint: To maximize your budget, buy G-I color diamonds as they look almost colorless and have great brilliance, especially G-H color ranges.
+Hint: To maximize your budget, buy G-I color diamonds, which look almost colorless and have great brilliance, especially G-H color ranges.
 For higher color grades (J-K), use rose or yellow gold settings to offset the yellow tint in the diamond.

 The fifth factor in determining the price of a diamond is Clarity.
 Flawless diamonds are comparable to diamonds with "eye-clean" clarity in terms of costs because they are appreciated for having natural birthmarks for authentication purposes (ranging from VVS1-VS2).
 Eye-clean clarity means that the inclusions are unnoticeable with the unaided eye.
 Clarity grading determines the number of inclusions within a diamond.